 Intuit knows that good accounting takes more than a pocket calculator.
 The company is a leading developer of software used for small business accounting (QuickBooks), and consumer tax preparation (TurboTax).
 It also helps manage personal finances and budgeting with its online Mint service.
-Customers include individual consumers, accountants, and small businesses; Intuit claims more than 45 million users for its products and services.
-Other offerings include payroll and payment software for small businesses, financial supplies (paper checks, invoices, deposit slips), and online marketing and communications products.
-It generates most of its sales in the US, although it has taken steps toward international expansion.
+Customers include individual consumers, accountants, and small businesses; Intuit claims more than 61 million users for its products and services.
+Nearly all of the company's sales are made in the US, although it has taken steps toward international expansion.
 About 73% of revenue comes from connected services.

 California-based Intuit has offices in the US, Australia, Canada, India, Singapore, and the UK.
 The company's software and services are available in the US, Canada, the UK, Australia, India, and Singapore.
-International sales account for about 5% of Intuit's total sales.
+International sales consistently account for less than 5% of Intuit's sales.

 Sales and Marketing

-The company reported advertising expenses of about $229 million in 2015 (ended July) from $175 million in 2014 and $186 million in 2013.
-The company relies on Web marketing and targeted advertising, such as search engine optimization and purchasing key words from major search engine companies; placing its mobile application in proprietary online stores (including Google's Play Store and Apple's App Store), direct-response mail and email campaigns, telephone solicitations, TV, radio, and print advertisements, social media, and coordinated promotional offers with major retailers.
+The company reported advertising expenses of about $229 million in both 2016 (ended July) and 2015 up from $175 million in 2014.
+The company relies on web marketing and targeted advertising, such as search engine optimization and purchasing key words from major search engine companies; placing its mobile application in proprietary online stores (including Google's Play Store and Apple's App Store), direct-response mail and email campaigns, telephone solicitations, TV, radio, and print advertisements, social media, and coordinated promotional offers with major retailers.
 Its TurboTax tax preparation software is displayed prominently in stores such as Office Depot, Best Buy, and Sam's Club through April 15 each year.

 Intuit has declared it intends to double its small business customer base by 2019 and it wants to make sure that its products are accessible online and can be accessed via desktops, laptops, and mobile devices.
 It also wants accessibility through social websites such as online forums and social media sites.
-The company generated 73% ($3 billion) of its revenue from connected services in 2015, up from 50% seven years ago.
+The company generated 73% ($3.4 billion) of its revenue from connected services in 2016, up from 50% eight years ago.

 The company seems to have recovered from its TurboTax problems during tax season 2015.
 Consumer found out that the new versions of software they used in previous years no longer contained some of the forms they needed.
-Intuit had offered more versions targeted to more specific audiences for the 2014 tax season (filed in 2015).
 After a consumer outcry, TurboTax offered a $25 rebate.
 The episode provided an opening for competitors H&R Block and TaxAct to court TurboTax users.